Democrat Conyers used his power to protect himself, top staffer in sexual harassment cases, accuser says

 CONGRESSIONAL BLACK CAUCUS NOT SEEKING CONYERS’ RESIGNATION, DESPITE PRESSURE FROM OTHER DEMS

-“Do you realized that’s all the jobs and all the budgets,” she said to MacCallum.
+“Do you realize that’s all the jobs and all the budgets,” she said to MacCallum.
 “And that’s what he controlled.
 So all he has to do is pick up a phone call and destroy someone’s life.”

 When the initial incidents with Conyers allegedly took place, Maher said she didn’t report them but was “appalled,” “shocked” and “devastated,” especially since she said they happened on government property with federal law enforcement nearby.